DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 That was rather straightforward.

 Kai was about to say, but his words stuck in a throat.
-Not because of what meaning of these words.
+Not because of the meaning of these words.

 Amidst the darkness.
 Light in Rinne's gaze became clear to a scary degree.